justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

     style: monokai
 ```

 Instead, we can set `noClasses=false` to use an external stylesheet, which will allow us to dynamically set the theme depending if the current colour scheme is light or dark.
-Change the `config.toml` to this instead:
+Change the `config.yaml` to this instead:

 ```yaml
 markup: